 Securities fraud comes in many forms, from false statements in documents filed with the Securities and Exchange Commission (SEC) to Ponzi schemes designed to steal millions of dollars from unsuspecting investors.
 Because many of these frauds are difficult to discover, the SEC pays financial rewards to whistleblowers who come forward with information to help their investigations.
 The rewards are substantial – often in the millions of dollars.

 What is the SEC Whistleblower Program?

 The SEC whistleblower program was created by the Dodd-Frank Act in 2010.
-Whistleblowers who report wrongdoing to the Securities and Exchange Commission are entitled to a financial reward if government recovers more than $1 million as a result of the whistleblower’s information.
+Whistleblowers who report wrongdoing to the Securities and Exchange Commission are entitled to a financial reward if the government recovers more than $1 million as a result of the whistleblower’s information.
 SEC whistleblowers are also entitled to legal protections against retaliation by their employer.

 Who can become an SEC Whistleblower?

-Anyone who has information of corporate wrongdoing is eligible to become an SEC whistleblower.
+Anyone who has information about corporate wrongdoing is eligible to become an SEC whistleblower.
 You do not have to be a U.S. citizen or resident to file a whistleblower claim and receive a whistleblower reward.
 The protections against retaliation, however, only apply within the U.S.

 How much does an SEC Whistleblower receive as a reward?

 Whistleblowers who help the government collect at least $1 million are entitled to a reward of between 10 percent to 30 percent of the amount recovered as a result of the whistleblower’s information.
 Once the SEC recovers more than $1 million, the SEC whistleblower is also entitled to a percentage of the amounts recovered in related cases by other government agencies.